-Summer Street Styles that Won't Break the Bank 2017 » Fashion Allure
+Summer Street Styles that Won't Break the Bank 2018 / 2019 » Fashion Allure

 Festival Ready

 We may not be able to dance alongside Vanessa Hudgens at Coachella, but we can still rival her festival style.
 Playing off the boho-chic vibe, festival looks are all about bright colors, tribal patterns, and of course, accessories.
-You can wear a fringed tank and your trusted 10-year-old pair of shorts (vintage!) and pack your look with jingly bangles, long, layered necklaces, and metallic temporary tattoos like the ones over at Flash Tattoos.
+You can wear a fringed tank and your trusted 10-year-old pair of shorts (vintage!) and pack your look with jingly bangles, long, layered necklaces, and metallic temporary tattoos.

 READ MORE: Top Summer Hairstyles To Wear On a Festival